 Large amounts of fine sediment accumulate in some lakes, disturbing the ecosystem.
-How can we restore the ecosystem by reusing this fine sediment for nature development?
+How can we restore the ecosystem in the Marker Wadden by reusing this fine sediment for nature development?

 A new island group is growing in the Markermeer, a large freshwater lake in the center of The Netherlands.
-The islands, called Marker Wadden, consist of fine sediment, sand and clay, all three from the Markermeer.
+The islands consist of fine sediment, sand and clay, all three from the Markermeer.
 The goal is to create a nature and recreation area where plants, animals, birds and fish feel at home and where people can enjoy nature.

 The reason for the construction of Marker Wadden is the decline of the ecosystem in the Markermeer.
 On the bottom of the lake lies a thick blanket of mud that disturbs the lives of plants, fish and shellfish.
-With Marker Wadden a win-win situation arises: fine sediment from the bottom of the Markermeer is used to create nature islands.
+A win-win situation arises: fine sediment from the bottom of the Markermeer is used to create nature islands.
 This improves water quality and the life below water and creates a new nature and recreational area.

 Marker Wadden is a unique nature restoration project.
 Never before has excess fine sediment been used on a large scale to construct natural islands and restore the ecosystem.
 This unique character offers an excellent opportunity to develop knowledge.